unxmaal/booterizer/README.md

 vagrant up
 ```

-# Booting your SGI from Booterizer (Raspberry Pi or Vagrant)
+# Booting your SGI from Booterizer

 ## Set IP address in PROM

 When the PROM menu appears choose: Enter Command Monitor

-* Set the netaddr of your SGI to match your local network settings, and the specific IP address you picked for it and put into the settings.yml file:
+* Set the netaddr of your SGI to match your local network settings, and the specific IP address you picked for it and put into the settings.yml file as `clientip`:

 ```
-setenv netaddr 192.168.0.34
+setenv netaddr 192.168.0.41
 ```

 The address above is only a sample.
 You should pick an unused IP in your local network's subnet.